Art & Parkinson’s

 A Long Way To Go

-Allison, the visiting nurse from the palliative care program, was here the other day.
-We were discussing various issues and she said at one point, “You have a long way to go.”
+The visiting nurse from the palliative care program was here the other day.
+We were discussing various issues and she said, kindly, at one point, “You have a long way to go.”
 It was a body blow.
-A reality check, a wake-up call that this is a marathon, not a sprint in so many ways.
+A reality check, a wake-up call that this is a marathon—not a sprint—in so many ways.